 If an employment background check is completed and the candidate then applies for licensure, can the employment background check be submitted to meet the background check requirements?

 No, a new background check is required on all new applicants for licensure.

-If the results of the background report shows arrests and offenses, or incomplete dispositions, they will receive a notice from the Board office requesting additional information.
+If the results of the background report shows arrests and offenses, or incomplete dispositions, they will receive a notice from the Background Screening Unit requesting additional information.
 Depending on the types and seriousness of the offenses, the applicant’s file may go before the Board of Athletic Training for further review.
 If the Board denies the applicant’s file, the applicant will receive an official Intent to Deny Order, which will include a Notice of Rights.

 If I complete the requirements to be licensed as an Athletic Training and there’s something in my background, will I be approved for licensure?